-https://ir.kurita.co.jp/en/corporate governance/board evaluation/index.html
+https://ir.kurita.co.jp/en/corporate\governance/board\evaluation/index.html

-⇒ According to the evaluation results for January to December 2021, the average self-evaluation of all directors and members of the Audit & Supervisory Board was generally good in all six areas, indicating that the Board of Directors is operating effectively.
+According to the evaluation results for January to December 2022, the average self-evaluation of all directors and members of the Audit & Supervisory Board was generally good in all six areas, indicating that the Board of Directors is operating effectively.
 By category, "operation of the Board of Directors" was most highly evaluated as in the previous year.
-This was followed by "contributions of individual directors and members of the Audit & Supervisory Board."
-However, in the "roles and responsibilities of the Board of Directors" category, items related to the building and monitoring of the DX promotion structure and "dialogue with shareholders" received relatively low valuations compared with other items.
+This was followed by "Fulfilling the function of external directors" and "contributions of individual directors and members of the Audit & Supervisory Board."
+However, in the "roles and responsibilities of the Board of Directors" category, items related to the building and monitoring of the DX promotion structure and "dialogue with shareholders" received relatively low valuations compared with other items in the previous evaluation results.
+Our conduction for these issue are below.